-- The remote key is inside the vehicle or if the key is in the ignition. - The hood is not closed. - There is an emission control system malfunction and the lamp is on. - The ignition is in any mode other than off. - The hazard warning flashers are on. - The 30 minutes of engine run time have been used. - The vehicle is not in P (Park).
+- The remote key is in the vehicle.

+- The hood is not closed.

+- There is an emission control system malfunction and the malfunction indicator lamp is on.

+- The hazard flashers are on.

+- The 30 minutes of runtime have been used

+- The vehicle is not in P (Park).

+- The vehicle is not off.